cleder/awesome-python-testing/README.md

 - [PyHamcrest](https://github.com/hamcrest/PyHamcrest) - is a framework for writing matcher objects, allowing you to declaratively define "match" rules.
 - [pytest_cache_assert](https://github.com/kyleking/pytest_cache_assert) - Cache assertion data to simplify regression testing of complex serializable data.
 - [sure](https://github.com/gabrielfalcao/sure) - An idiomatic assertion toolkit with human-friendly failure messages, inspired by RSpec Expectations and should.js.
+- [easycheck](https://github.com/nyggus/easycheck) - A collection of assertion-like functions to be used in code, where assertion themselves should be avoided; `easycheck` includes also function aliases to be used in unit testing.

 ## Behavior-driven Development